profoundry-us/loco_motion/README.md

 }
 ```

+> [!IMPORTANT]
+> Moving forward, this guide will assume you have installed DaisyUI, so some of
+> the example view files will utilize these CSS classes.

 ### Try Out Your Application

 Now that we have everything installed and running, let's build a few simple